LucasStrand/LucasStrand/README.md

 - 🌱 I’m currently learning more about... anything!
 To become a more diverse developer.

-- 👨‍💻 Most of my projects can be found here, on GitHub under repositories or organisations. (not that interesting though, I've been professionally working using azure devops, while github for mostly school. i highly recommend contacting me and talk to me about my experience instead!)
+- 👨‍💻 Most of my projects can be found here, on GitHub under repositories or organizations. (not that interesting though, I've been professionally working using azure devops, while github for mostly school.
+I highly recommend contacting me and talk to me about my experience instead!)

 - 💬 Ask me about **Airfryers**.
 They are lifesavers!